-What is Concrete Curing?
+What Is Concrete Curing?

 Concrete curing is the method of regulating enough moisture in concrete within the required concrete temperature range.
 This will help cement hydration in its primary stages.
 Hydration is the chemical synthesis between cement and water.
 This leads to the molding of different chemicals resulting in setting and hardening.
 The hydration mechanism is influenced by the initial concrete temperature.
 Other factors are the surrounding air temperature, the dimensions of the concrete, and the mix design.
 For this procedure to be effective, in-situ concrete must carry enough moisture.
-There must also be optimal temperature.
+There must also be an optimal temperature.
 This will move the chemical reaction at a brisk and constant pace.

 The American Concrete Institute (ACI) prescribes a minimal curing time.
 This period is relative to reaching 70% of the compressive strength of concrete.
 It is widely accepted that this process takes seven days of curing.
 But 70% strength can be achieved faster when concrete is exposed to elevated temperatures.
 It also helps when specific admixtures are thrown into the concoction.
 More time may be required for curing when concrete or surrounding temperatures are colder.
 Around 20℃ or 68℉ is believed to be the perfect cooling temperature.